 Integration is the key word here, and was the main topic of conversation when we caught up with Vice President of Marketing, Matthew White (Matt).
 Primarily a direct to consumer brand, it’s vital that MAAP provides a seamless customer experience, and for that it needs tools that work in sync.
-Tools like Shopify, Klaviyo and REVIEWS.io - a powerful combination that’s significantly contributed to MAAP’s success.
+Tools like Shopify, Klaviyo and REVIEWS.io, in conjunction with strategy implementation by Andzen, created powerful combination that’s significantly contributed to MAAP’s success.

 MAAP has become a significant player in the global cycling apparel industry since it was founded in Australia during 2014.
 A relative newcomer, Matt joined the team in 2020 and is responsible for driving omnichannel marketing on a global scale.
 A key part of that is an effective tech stack that supports a focus on digital channels.
 This is where MAAP has leveraged the benefits of a best-of-breed approach, using platforms that communicate with one another and cover the whole of the buyer journey.

-For example, with the integration of Klaviyo, they’re now offering more personalised content driven by consumer data.
+Another example of how MAAP maximized their brand using an effective tech stack is with the integration of Klaviyo.
+Klaviyo are now offering more personalised content driven by consumer data.
 They can base campaigns on buying behaviour and customer feedback to send the right messages at the opportune moment:

 “What we’ve been able to achieve with our new post purchase flows implemented through the Klaviyo platform has been fantastic, and clearly REVIEWS.io is part of that process.
 For us, it’s about having an integrated solution where all of the cogs in that solution work harmoniously together.
 If one of them's out of sync, it really does bring the whole process down.”